 35. ISIN [[] / Not Applicable] 36.
 Common Code: [] 37.
 CMU Instrument Number: [[] / Not Applicable] 38.
-Any clearing system(s) other than Euroclear or Clearstream or CMU, and the relevant identification number(s): [Not Applicable / Give name(s) and number(s)] 39.
+Any clearing system(s) other than Euroclear or Clearstream or CMU, and the relevant identification number(s): [Not Applicable Give name(s) and number(s)] 39.
 Delivery: Delivery [against / free of] payment 40.
-In the case of Registered Notes, specify the location of the office of the Registrar if other than Hong Kong: [Not Aj pplicable / Give location(s)] 41.
+In the case of Registered Notes, specify the location of the office of the Registrar if other than Hong Kong: [Not Applicable / Give location(s)] 41.
 In the case of Bearer Notes, specify the location of the office of the Principal Paying Agent if other than Hong Kong: [Not Applicable / London] 42.
 Additional Paying Agent(s) (if any): [[] / Not Applicable] 43.
-Legal Entity Identifier: 254900 W04TBDJ4UBOS04
+Legal Entity Identifier: 254900W04TBDJ4UBOS04

-Other Information - Hong Kong SFC Code of Conduct

-44. Rebates [A rebate of [●] bps is being offered by the [Issuer] to all private banks for orders they place (other than in relation to [Bonds/Notes/Securities] subscribed by such private banks as principal whereby it is deploying its own balance sheet for onward selling to investors), payable upon closing of this offering based on the principal amount of the [Bonds/Notes/Securities] distributed by such private banks to investors.
+72, redictional raying regent(s) (ii any). [[] / Not Applicable] 43.
+Legal Entity Identifier: 254900W04TBDJ4UBOS04 Other Other Information - Hong Kong SFC Code of Conduct 44.
+Rebates [A rebate of [•] bps is being offered by the [Issuer] to all private banks for orders they place (other than in relation to [Bonds/Notes/Securities] subscribed by such private banks as principal whereby it is deploying its own balance sheet for onward selling to investors), payable upon closing of this offering based on the principal amount of the [Bonds/Notes/Securities] distributed by such private banks to investors.
 Private banks are deemed to be placing an order on a principal basis unless they inform the CMIs otherwise.
 As a result, private banks placing an order on a principal basis (including those deemed as placing an order as principal) will not be entitled to, and will not be paid, the rebate.] / [Not Applicable] 45.
 Contact email addresses of the Overall Coordinators where underlying investor information in relation to omnibus orders should be sent: [Include relevant contact email addresses of the Overall Coordinators where the underlying investor information should be sent - OCs to provide] / [Not Applicable] 46.
 Marketing and Investor Targeting Strategy [if different from the programme OC] / [Not Applicable] (if not different)